dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 set, defined above), are introduced into a scope based on where the pattern
 appears:

-*   **Pattern variable declaration**: The scope enclosing the variable declaration statement. *This will be either a function body scope or a block scope.*
+*   **Pattern variable declaration statement**: The scope enclosing the variable declaration statement. *This will be either a function body scope or a block scope.*

-    The *initializing expression* for every variable in the pattern is the pattern variable declaration's initializer. *This means all variables defined by a pattern are in scope beginning at the top of the surrounding block or function body, but it is a compile-time error to refer to them until after the pattern variable declaration's initializer:*
+    The *initializing expression* for every variable in the pattern is the pattern variable declaration's initializer. *This means all variables defined by the pattern are in scope beginning at the top of the surrounding block or function body, but it is a compile-time error to refer to them until after the pattern variable declaration's initializer:*